GreenCape/joomla-cli/docs/commands/index.md

 Joomla CLI 0.2.0
-# Joomla!
-Command Line Interface
+# Joomla Command Line Interface

-Joomla!
-CLI (`joomla-cli`) is a tool for managing Joomla! from the command line.
+Joomla CLI (`joomla-cli`) is a tool for managing Joomla from the command line.
-It works for all Joomla! versions since 1.0.0, although it needs a current PHP installation.
+It works for all Joomla versions since 1.0.0, although it needs a current PHP installation.

 Available commands are